 Greece is a land of mythical proportions, great natural beauty, and classic postcard images.
-American College of Thessaloniki, situated in Northern Greece, stands at the crossroads of cultures and civilizations, a place of beautiful contradictions where one can relive history and trace the evolution of western thought.
-ACT offers you the opportunity to feel history come alive as you walk with us through olive groves, ancient sites, and thousandyear-old monasteries.
+ACT, situated in Northern Greece, stands at the crossroads of cultures and civilizations, a place of beautiful contradictions where one can relive history and trace the evolution of western thought.
+ACT offers you the opportunity to feel history come alive as you walk with us through olive groves, ancient sites, and thousand-year-old monasteries.
 While at ACT, build your resume by enrolling in certificate programs.
 Gain valuable hands-on experience through our Service Learning Program and courses that contain internships or practicums.

 During your free time, roam the sun-drenched beaches, hike through rocky mountains and explore breathtaking scenery.
 For the Greeks living in America, Greece will always be home.
-For years, Greek American youth, alongside students from across the globe, have come to the American College of Thessaloniki as study abroad students, for a summer, a semester, or year, or to complete their studies here pursuing degrees in Business, Tourism, Political Science & International Relations, Computer Science, Psychology, and English & Communication Studies.
-We help acquaint, and reacquaint, students with the Hellenic culture, language, history, and hospitality.
+For years, Greek American youth have come to the American College of Thessaloniki as study abroad students, for a summer, a semester, or year, or to complete their studies here pursuing degrees in Business, International Relations, Computer Science, Business Computing and English and Communication.
+We help acquaint, and reacquaint, students with the Hellenic culture, language, history and hospitality.